MoreiraLAB/synpred/README.md

 # SynPred
-*Full Machine Learning Pipeline for the Synpred prediction and Stand-alone deployment*
+*Full Machine Learning Pipeline for the drug synergy prediction and Stand-alone deployment*

 **Description**